 What follows is a work in progress — it doesn’t pretend to be a complete list of The New Yorker’s cartoonists.
 A complete list is likely impossible as The New Yorker itself has not been able to identify a number of early contributors.

-Eventually, each name will carry some additional information.
-In this early stage, I’ll begin to supply bare-bones biographical information, indicating when a cartoonist began contributing to the magazine (and, when it applies, when their contributions came to an end).
+Each name carries some bare-bones biographical information (if available), indicating when a cartoonist began contributing to the magazine (and, when it applies, when their contributions came to an end).
 Additions, corrections, advice always welcome.

 For dates of when a cartoonist began (and where it applies, ceased) contributing to The New Yorker, I’ve cross checked dates using the discs accompanying The Complete Cartoons of The New Yorker , the discs accompanying The Complete New Yorker, The search feature on the Cartoonbank.com’s site, and where applicable, obituaries, usually in The New York Times.
 In some cases, the cartoonists themselves have supplied the date.
 The New Yorker’s library has also supplied information, and/or confirmation.